urbanzoom/COVID19-GoogleLocationHistory-ContactTracing/ml/README.md

 There are 2 possible keys in JSON file: `placeVisit` and `activitySegment`.
 We parsed and transformed the nested json data structure into flat format for data science purpose.

+### Clustering

+takes in two files as arguments:
+i) raw json file as downloaded from Google Takeout. ii) cluster data as input. see sample.

+returns:
+i) matched user data as csv see sample. ii) matched cluster data. see sample.

 ### placeVisit (after parsed)

 | placeConfidence | centerLatE7 | centerLngE7 | visitConfidence | otherCandidateLocations | editConfirmationStatus | childVisits | simplifiedRawPath | latitudeE7 | longitudeE7 | placeId | address | name | sourceInfo | locationConfidence | semanticType | startTimestampMs | endTimestampMs |